Blood curse: Interpretation

 This passage has no counterpart in the other Gospels and is probably related to the destruction of Jerusalem in the year 70 CE.
 German Protestant theologian Ulrich Luz (b.
 1938) describes it as "redactional fiction" invented by the author of the Matthew Gospel.
 Some writers, viewing it as part of Matthew's anti-Jewish polemic, see in it the seeds of later Christian antisemitism.
 In the view of the late Graham Stanton, a British New Testament scholar in the Reformed tradition, "Matthew's anti-Jewish polemic should be seen as part of the self-definition of the Christian minority which is acutely aware of the rejection and hostility of its 'mother' Judaism."
 Howard Clark Kee has written, "The bitter words he [Matthew] attributes to the Jews have caused endless harm in arrousing anti-Jewish emotions."
 Donald A. Hagner, a Presbyterian New Testament scholar and theologian, has written, "It cannot be denied that this statement, unfortunately, has been used to promote anti-Semitism.
 The statement is formulaic, and the reference to 'our children' does not make them guilty of the death of Jesus, let alone children or Jews of later generations."
+Historian Paula Fredriksen has noted that the verse's reference to "us and our children" maps onto the two generation of Jerusalemites who were alive when the Romans destroyed the city and its temple.